ubaldot/vim-replica/README.md

 augroup END
 ```
 >*Note*
+>
+>The above function is just an example and it has its own limitations.
->It does not work the other way around, i.e. if you change folder from a
+>For example, it does not work the other way around, i.e. if you change folder from a
 >*terminal* buffer the Vim current folder won't change.

 *Q.* When I call |:ReplicaConsoleToggle| the console window won't close.